 - If desired, the role can be extended to leverage data from dynamic sources such as an IPAM or CMDB.

-- Leverage the structured data for pre and post fabric tests.
+- Leverage the structured data for pre and post-fabric validation.

 - Fabric Documentation in Markdown format.